idkwhodatis/EZmusic/README.md

 - Android Studio
 - CMake and NDK in Android Studio SDK Tools
 - Android Build of [Node.js](https://github.com/nodejs-mobile/nodejs-mobile/releases), preferably version v16.17.0
+  - Download compressed file, unpack it and put it into mobile/src/main/cpp/libnode
+- Netease Cloud Music Api and its node_modules is included in this repo, since some modification on it and on some of its node_modules